Current Grants

 Bluemethane (www.bluemethane.com) is a UK start-up aimed at harvesting methane from wastewater treatment plants and other aquatic sources.
 Its project will take place at the United Utilities wastewater treatment plant in southern England.
 It uses mechanical agitation of wastewater in a Bluemethane-developed machine called Harvey to extract the high-concentration methane so it can be recovered and used as biogas.
 CIEIF’s funding will enable a comprehensive EIA, including ongoing monitoring, covering all potential impacts of this technique.
 It does so under a detailed framework Bluemethane developed that will be applicable, with some adaptations, to other aquatic methane capture projects in the future.

-Floating Island International (www.floatingislandinternational.com).
+Floating Islands International (www.floatingislandinternational.com).
 FII is an established Montana company with systems to clean freshwater ecosystems, which now seeks to remove methane from dam reservoirs and other aquatic sources.
 It has developed a system that prevents methane emissions being generated by nutrient-impaired freshwater and captures dissolved methane before it enters the atmosphere.
 Behind many typical hydroelectric dams, which abruptly halt the natural flow of water, organic sediments build up in the reservoir and oxygen is depleted as the sediments decay.
 This results in anoxic conditions, thus allowing methanogens to generate biogenic methane.
-Leveraging FII’s experience with water/air circulation pumps and gas and nutrient capturing, they seek to perfect methane removal in a field test in the Bighorn Reservoir behind Yellowtail Dam, near Fort Smith, Montana.
-CIEIF funding will support a detailed predictive EIA involving potential impacts on fisheries, nutrients, oxygenation, public safety, and other concerns in order to obtain necessary permits from the U.S. Bureau of Reclamation and other affected agencies.
+Leveraging FII’s experience with water/air circulation pumps and gas and nutrient capturing, they seek to perfect methane removal in a field test.
+CIEIF funding will support a detailed predictive EIA involving potential impacts on fisheries, nutrients, oxygenation, public safety, and other concerns in order to obtain necessary permits from affected agencies.

 Arctic Reflections